Kyiroz/Kyiroz/README.md

 - 📚 Estoy aprendiendo: Python, Django, Html.
 - 💞️ I’m looking to collaborate on: College Asignments.
 - 📫 How to reach me: In my home.
-- ⚡ Funny fact'o: I like Pasticho a lot.
+- ⚡ Funny fact'o: I like Pasticho a lot..

 <!---
 Kyiroz/Kyiroz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.